NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 ## Content files and PowerShell scripts

 > [!Warning]
-> Mutable content file support and script execution is available in NuGet 2.x, but deprecated in NuGet 3.x and later.
+> Mutable content file support and script execution is available in NuGet packages.config world, but deprecated in NuGet project.json and packagesReference world.
+So these should not be used for any new packages.

-With NuGet 2.x, content files and PowerShell scripts can be grouped by target framework using the same folder convention inside the `content` and `tools` folders.
+With NuGet packages.config, content files and PowerShell scripts can be grouped by target framework using the same folder convention inside the `content` and `tools` folders.
 For example:

     \content
         \net46